Sandeepkulkarni77/lemici-devops-assignment/README.md

-Part-1
+Part-1:
+#Task-1
-1-Repository was set up using SSH authentication
+1-Repository was set up using SSH authentication.
-2-SSH keys were generated locally and the public key was added to GitHub 3-Repository was cloned using the SSH URL
+2-SSH keys were generated locally and the public key was added to GitHub.
+3-Repository was cloned using the SSH URL.
-4-Git operations work without username/password, confirming SSH setup
+4-Git operations work without username/password, confirming SSH setup.

+#Task-2
+git fetch vs git pull
+git fetch:
+1-Downloads new data from remote repo(commits,files).
+2-does not change you local branch,updates only remote tracking branch.
+Ex- origin/main.
+3-provides more control, you can inspect the changes before deciding to integrate them.
+4-does not cause conflicts.
+5-use when you want to review the updates safely without integrating it to your current work or simply check what others have been doing.

+git pull:
+1-Download and then merges new data into your current working branch.
+2-updates local branch immediately.
+3-less control, because the integration is automatic and immediate which may lead to conflicts.
+4-can cause merge conflicts if there are conflicting changes between your local and remote branch.
+5-use when you want to quickly synchronize your local branch and are confident the won't cause major conflicts. (ex - working solo or on a fast paced project).